Elijah-1994/modelling-airbnbs-property-listing-dataset/README.md

 The model pipeline is then rerun (regression and neural network model).
 The __find_best__ model is then used to load the performance metrics to find the best regression and neural network model for the new used case.

-in order to fully automate the docker image build and container run, it was first required to set up Github actions on the repository.
+in order to fully automate the docker image build and container run, it was first required to set up Github actions on the repository